 Venice Biennale 2019

 Venice’s crowded corridors will be teeming more than ever as design and art-hungry crowds descend on the lagoon city for the biggest event on its cultural calendar.
-The 58th Venice Biennale (11 May – 24 November) gets underway this week, with Ralph Rugoff taking the curatorial reins of central exhibition ‘May You Live In Interesting Times’ at the Arsenale and Giardini.
-There’s plenty of action spilling over into Venice’s labyrinthine waterways too, from inventive installations and soaring sculptures, to monastic manuscripts and a design collection inspired by the city’s high tide.
-Here’s the Wallpaper* pick of the must-see national pavilions and exhibitions beyond the biennale.
+The 58th Venice Biennale (11 May – 24 November) is well underway, with Ralph Rugoff taking the curatorial reins of central exhibition ‘May You Live In Interesting Times’ at the Arsenale and Giardini.
+There’s plenty of action spilling over into Venice’s labyrinthine waterways, from inventive installations and soaring sculptures, to monastic manuscripts and a design collection inspired by the city’s high tide.
+Here’s the Wallpaper* pick of the must-see national pavilions and exhibitions...

 Punta della Dogana